Negronii/MyNotes/uni-subjects/COMP90050ADBS/condensed-note-w1.md

 - **Disadvantages**: Has some privacy and confidentiality issues – but most trusted providers can address any issues emerging on this type relatively easily, e.g., Amazon etc., dependence on internet connectivity.
 - **Use Cases**: Suitable for applications that require on-demand resources and services, and can benefit from the pay-as-you-go model.

+# Fault Tolerance Introduction
-# Basic Probability and Mean Time to Event
+## Basic Probability and Mean Time to Event

 The probability of an event and the mean time to an event are fundamental concepts in understanding system reliability.
 Here are some key formulas: